Melania Trump: Life in the White House

 Melania personally involved herself in decorations and planning within the White House.
 She was particular about how things were designed and arranged whenever events were planned, but she would take on a calm and relaxed demeanor once the event began.
 Whenever a foreign dignitary arrived at the White House, Melania had the Blue Room set aside where she ate lunch or drank tea with the dignitary's spouse.
 When choosing which presidential china set to use, Melania often chose the Clinton administration china with its gold embroidery.
 She held events less frequently than her predecessors, with a typical week featuring three or fewer events, all under one hour long.
 Among her most ambitious projects was planning the White House Christmas decorations in 2018.
-Moving away from traditional designs, she filled the East Collonnade with red cranberry-laden trees set atop a green carpet.
+Moving away from traditional designs, she filled the East Colonnade with red cranberry-laden trees set atop a green carpet.
 The design was widely derided, which Melania ascribed to personal taste.

 To protect use of her image and maintain an income, Melania licensed photos from her photoshoots through Getty Images.
 This allowed her to choose how they were used by reporters, and she received royalties for each use.
 The Office of Government Ethics reported that she made $100,000 to $1,000,000 in royalties in 2017, though other estimates put it at over $10,000,000.

 As one of her official duties, Melania was the honorary chair of the John F. Kennedy Center for the Performing Arts.
 Because of political tension with the arts communities, she was not initially active in the role.
 She made her first appearances at the Kennedy Center in 2019.
 Trump unveiled the abstract sculpture Floor Frame by Isamu Noguchi in the White House Rose Garden in November 2020.
 She described it as "embodying themes of resilience and renewal" in her eponymous memoir.

 Tribulations in early 2018

 A scandal broke in January 2018 when it was alleged that Donald had had an extramarital affair with the pornographic actress Stormy Daniels.
 The affair was said to have taken place in July 2006, after the Trumps' marriage and the birth of their son.
 Melania's public appearances became more infrequent after the news emerged, and she canceled several events that she was to attend with her husband.
 This included the 2018 State of the Union Address, where Melania made the unprecedented decision to ride separately from him on the way there.
-Michael Cohen, who had arranged the silencing of the alleged affair, stated that his greatest regret was lying to Melania, saying that she didn't deserve it.
+Michael Cohen, who had arranged the silencing of the alleged affair, stated that his greatest regret was lying to Melania, saying that she did not deserve it.
 The next month, the story of a second affair in 2006 with the model Karen McDougal was made public.
 To Melania, the worst part was that she felt Donald had publicly humiliated her.